 Our science program is used to:

-There's science behind our land management work (such as fire management, feral animal and weed control).
-Science also helps us identify the sites, species, ecosystems and landscapes most in need of protection.
+Science helps us identify the sites, species, ecosystems and landscapes most in need of protection, and informs our actions.

 2. Generate new knowledge

 There's still a lot we don’t know about the best ways to restore damaged ecosystems and rebuild species populations.